oceanbase/ob-operator/example/openstack/README.md

 ```

 ### Deploy OpenStack
 Once OceanBase is set up, deploying OpenStack is straightforward.
 Override the necessary variables using the files under the openstack directory.
+You may need to change the password to your desired one.
 The files are based on OpenStack version 2024.1.
 Follow the official OpenStack Helm [document](https://docs.openstack.org/openstack-helm/latest/readme.html).